mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ### Creating an index

-The index should be a json file where the top level keys are the unique track ids of the datset.
+The index should be a json file where the top level keys are the unique track ids of the dataset.
 The values should be a dictionary of files associated with the track id, along with their checksums.

 Any file path included should be relative to the top level directory of the dataset.